 This order of Catholic women remained renowned for taking a fourth vow of service in addition to the other evangelical counsels.
 In keeping with their mission of serving the community, the Sisters of Mercy had already established their presence in the Atlanta area with the founding of St. Joseph’s Hospital in 1880.
 Now, seventy years later, the Mercy Sisters had been called to serve the needs of the students in the newest of the Catholic schools in the Atlanta area.

 To meet the expanding needs of the school and parish, a new Parish Activity Center was dedicated on December 7, 1985.
 It is known as the Murray Center in memory of Father Ed Murray, S.M., Our Lady of the Assumption pastor from 1982-1988.
-This building is utilized during the school day as an indoor facility for physical education, art, and music classes and at other times is used for parish programs.
+This building is utilized during the school day as an indoor facility for physical education and art classes and at other times is used for parish programs.

 Additionally, the role of the Education Commission was expanded during the 1988-1989 school year.
 The Commission then implemented the Annual Fund Drive to initiate a philanthropic giving effort for the benefit of the school.
 The success of the Annual Fund Drive allowed for the establishment and funding of scholarships, as well as the funds to tackle some very necessary capital improvements, such as air conditioning the entire school in 1992-1993.